spectraphilic/reflexible/doc/source/introduction.rst

-Note the easiest way I've found to deal with the dependencies is to use one of 'complete distributions' such as `Enthought <http://www.enthought.com>`_ or the `python(xy) <http://www.pythonxy.com>`_.
-For Ubuntu you can just use the packages.
-For the netcdf, we found it easiest to use the science-meteorology-dev meta package and use pip to install netcdf4.
+Note the easiest way I've found to deal with the dependencies is to use one of 'complete distributions' such as `Enthought <http://www.enthought.com>`_ or the `python(xy) <http://www.pythonxy.com>`_ or ideally `Anaconda <http://www.continuum.io>`_.
+For Ubuntu you can pretty easily just install the required packages.
+For the netcdf, we found it easiest to use the science-meteorology-dev meta package and use pip to install netcdf4-python.

 Once you've installed all the dependencies, you can get the code from either sources below.